ManelKhazriKhlifi/CAB-SFDA/README.md

 * NWPU-RESISC45 <-> NaSC-TG2
 * WHU-RS19 <-> EuroSAT
 #### Shared classes
-The table below presents the classes shared by AID, CLRS, MLRSN, and RSSCN7, as well as their specific label assignments in each dataset.
+The tables below summarize the shared classes among all considered datasets and their corresponding label assignments.
 <table width="100%">
 <tr>